SitnicV/Windows-Apps/README.md

 - [The GTK Project](https://www.gtk.org/docs/installations/windows/) : GTK is a free and open-source cross-platform widget toolkit for creating graphical user interfaces.
 - [Intel&reg; Driver & Support Assistant](https://www.intel.com/content/www/us/en/support/detect.html) : The Intel® Driver & Support Assistant helps keeps your system up-to-date by detecting when updates are available.
 - [dupeGuru](https://dupeguru.voltaicideas.net/) : Tool to find duplicate files on your computer.
 It can scan either filenames or contents.
 The filename scan features a fuzzy matching algorithm that can find duplicate filenames even when they are not exactly the same.
+- [WinDirStat ](https://windirstat.net/) : WinDirStat is a disk usage statistics viewer and cleanup tool for various versions of Microsoft Windows.

 # Games
 - [Epic Games](https://store.epicgames.com/en-US/) : Welcome to Epic Games Store!
 Download and play PC Games of every genre.
 We have mods, DLC and Free Games too!
 Games for everyone.